comp-lin-alg/comp-lin-alg-course/doc/source/errata.rst

    `n` to `m` in testing orthogonality for `Q`.
 And edited the docstring to clarify that it is the full QR.
 #.
 Exercises 2, made copies to allow comparison with in-place work.
+#.
+Exercise 3.26.
+Taking the upper triangular part of a random
+   matrix makes a very badly conditioned matrix that is hard to compare with the result of linalg.solve.
+Instead, compute the Q, R factorisation of a random matrix - the test was updated.